Dąbrowa Górnicza railway station

 Dąbrowa Górnicza railway station is a railway station in Dąbrowa Górnicza, located in the Silesian Voivodeship, Poland.
 The station is situated in the city center at Kolejowa Street 3, close to key landmarks, including the Palace of Culture of the Zagłębie (550 m), Pogoria Shopping Center (600 m), and Fabryka Pełna Życia (400 m).

 It was established in the 19th century as a through station on the Warsaw–Vienna railway.
 It serves as the city’s main station, providing direct train connections to Warsaw, Białystok, Częstochowa, and Bielsko-Biała.
-As of 2012, it is served by Przewozy Regionalne (local and InterRegio services) and PKP Intercity (TLK services).
+As of 2012, it is served by Polregio (local and InterRegio services) and PKP Intercity (TLK services).
 InterRegio and TLK services are on the line between Warsaw and Katowice.
 Trains of nearly all categories depart from here, including TLK (Twoje Linie Kolejowe), PKP Intercity, Express InterCity, and regional trains operated by Silesian Railways.
 The station is an important transport hub, connecting Dąbrowa Górnicza to other cities in the Upper Silesian metropolitan area and the Upper Silesian-Zagłębie Metropolis.